How To Add a Closet with a Hidden Door Under a Staircase

 We placed and glued the wood plug we made from the cut off section of the door into the hole in the door.
 We Spackled and sanded it to smooth.

-The spacing between vertical boards required us to place one centered on the door.
+The spacing between vertical boards required us to place one centered on the hidden door.
 Again we used Liquid Nails and wood screws to do this.
 We also glued and screwed on a top board on an angle.

-Important: To be able to open and close the door easily, you need to make sure that when you attach the top angled piece of wood that it is trimmed enough to allow the door to swing open all the way.
+To be able to open and close the door easily, you need to make sure that when you attach the top angled piece of wood that it is trimmed enough to allow the door to swing open all the way.

-…it is time to sand wood joints, caulk and paint.
+Sand wood joints, caulk and paint.
 I ran a bead of caulk along every board (vertical and baseboard) where it meets the wall before I primed and painted so the boards and wall would look seamless.

 If you would like to see what we put in the closet you can find that post here: What is in the Hidden Closet Under the Staircase